-22. Induction
+21. Induction

 All staff members will undergo safeguarding and child protection training at induction.
-The training will be regularly updated and in line with advice from the local authority and the requirements of Keeping Children Safe in Education 2023.
+The training will be regularly updated and in line with advice from the local authority and the requirements of Keeping Children Safe in Education 2024.

-Upon appointment and starting a new post new staff, students, volunteers and long term supply (short term supply will be given separate advice) will be issued with an induction pack, Safeguarding/Child Protection policy, Keeping Children Safe in Education -Part 1 or annex A, code of conduct, behaviour policy and other relevant safeguarding information .
+Upon appointment and starting a new post new staff, students, volunteers and long term supply (short term supply will be given separate advice) will be issued with an induction pack, Safeguarding/Child Protection policy, Keeping Children Safe in Education Part 1, Staff code of conduct, behaviour policy and other relevant safeguarding information .
 They will sign to say that they have received it, read and understood it.
 A meeting will be arranged on appointment to clarify and check understanding and to respond to any questions.

-23. Safer working practices including the use of reasonable force
+22. Safer working practices including the use of reasonable force